 It’s not every day that you buy new home theater equipment.
 It takes lots of time, energy, research, and testing to decide what is right for you.
 And it's likely that you took a couple of years saving up money to buy the individual components.
 The last thing you’d hope for is to have to replace your expensive receiver or subwoofer within a few years!
 You wouldn’t want to replace any of your components with less than what you have, and it may not be in your budget to purchase the same caliber equipment, if something were to happen.

 The good news is that, with a small investment in a power conditioner, you’ll be able to trust that your equipment will be highly protected from internal damage, and you won’t have to worry about making room in your budget for an emergency replacement anytime soon.
-Additionally, many power conditioner and surge protector manufacturers will actually back their product with money!
-Depending on the product and manufacturer, if something were to happen to a piece of equipment, it’s possible that the company would cover the damages and replace the equipment.
+Additionally, many power conditioner and surge protector manufacturers will actually back their product with money, even though it's a good practice to replace them every 2 years anyway as we explained in our tutorial!
+Depending on the product and manufacturer, if something were to happen to a piece of equipment, it's possible that the company would cover the damages and replace the equipment.

 Budget - When deciding which power conditioner is right for you, you’ll need to figure out your budget.
 You can find a great power conditioner for many home theaters for under $100 such as the Furman M-8X2.
 This unit is a great budget power conditioner with 8 outlets and built-in surge protection!
 Or if you want to splurge, you can find one for a couple or few hundred dollars for really high-end equipment such as the Panamax MR4300.
 This unit is specifically built for home theater systems.
 It includes both power conditioning, surge protection, and even comes with a lifetime connected equipment protection policy!